 EMPower (Economic Mobility Power) is a program developed by Juno, based closely on a highly successful model created by Boston-based organisation, EMPath.
 EMPath is known worldwide for their coaching approach, which is founded on the belief that each pathway out of poverty is different.

-The EMPower pilot will work in partnership with women who have experienced homelessness to set and reach goals across life domains including family, housing, health and wellbeing, finances, career and employment.
+EMPower works in partnership with women who have experienced homelessness to set and reach goals across life domains including family, housing, health and wellbeing, finances, career and employment.

 This exciting project has seen Juno develop a new approach to supporting women to recover from the impacts of trauma and build a strong, economically secure and thriving future for themselves and their families.

-This project was funded by Phyllis Connor Memorial Trust (administered by Equity Trustees).
+This project is proudly funded by the Lord Mayor’s Charitable Foundation and Phyllis Connor Memorial Trust (administered by Equity Trustees).

 On Our Path Together